prof18/feed-flow/README.md

   <h1>FeedFlow</h1>
 </div>

-FeedFlow is a minimalistic RSS Reader that I've built for myself and that's now available on Android, iOS, and macOS.
+FeedFlow is a minimalistic RSS Reader that I've built for myself and that's now available on Android, iOS, macOS, Windows and Linux.

 The majority of websites with an RSS feed don't share the article's content because they want you to go on their website.
 For this reason, FeedFlow always opens the original website, but you can choose the browser that you want (on mobile).
 For example, you can open an article on DuckDuckGo or Firefox Focus with all the trackers disabled and then just kill all the navigation data.
 In this way, the reading experience is separated from your main browser instance.